18 Bird Names That Start With M

 13. Meyer’s Parrot

 One of the bird names that start with M is Meyer’s Parrot.
-Meyer’s Parrot is a parrot endemic to Indonesia and New Guinea.
+Meyer’s parrot is endemic to Indonesia and New Guinea.

-It gets its name from German zoologist Georg Wilhelm Meyer, who discovered it in 1845.
+It is named after German zoologist Georg Wilhelm Meyer, who discovered it in 1845.

 Males are mostly green, while females are more yellow or blue, depending on the region.
 They can grow up to 15 inches long (including the tail) and weigh about 4 ounces.